suraj2502/order_cost/README.md

 quantity for any item should be less than 200 and greater than 0

-Distance should be given in meters and should be less than 500000 m.
+Distance should be given in meters and should be less than 500000 m,it is required.

 Offer type can only take two values- ("FLAT", "DELIVERY") and it is optional, declared offer_type schema as a enum.